To use end-to-end encryption in Google Messages, you and the person or group you message must both:

 If you have a lock on the send button when you compose a message and next to the message’s timestamp, end-to-end encryption is used.

-If you or your contact lose chat features, end-to-end encryption is no longer possible for messages you send or receive.
+If you or your contact lose RCS chats, end-to-end encryption is no longer possible for messages you send or receive.
 If that happens, you won’t have a lock next to the timestamp of the conversation's latest message or on the send button when you compose a message.

 You’re in controlConversations default to end-to-end encryption